 Description

-An open fragrance description typically captures the initial scent impression when you first smell the fragrance, known as the “top notes.”
-This part of the scent is often fresh, light, and fleeting, lasting only for a short time after application.
-It’s meant to be inviting and appealing, creating a strong first impression.
+An open fragrance description captures the initial scent impression—the “top notes”—that greet you as soon as you experience the perfume.
+These top notes are fresh, light, and fleeting, lasting only for a brief moment after application.
+Their purpose is to be inviting and appealing, making a strong first impression.

-- Top Notes: These are the first scents you notice, often citrusy, herbal, or fruity.
+- Top Notes: The first scents you detect, often citrusy, herbal, or fruity.
 Examples include bergamot, lemon, orange, lavender, or fresh green accords.

-- Mood or Setting: Describe how it feels or what it evokes.
-For instance, “a bright, zesty burst reminiscent of a sunlit orchard” or “a fresh and invigorating breeze on a spring morning.”
+- Mood or Setting: Describe the overall vibe or the emotions evoked.
+For example, “a bright, zesty burst reminiscent of a sunlit orchard” or “a fresh and invigorating breeze on a spring morning.”

 Reviews